Some Books About Illinois Farming

 See Illinois (unpublished)

 Any book about Illinois’s very early years will necessarily be about farmers and farming.
 Two such works are Solon J. Buck’s Illinois in 1818, republished by the University of Illinois Press in 1967, and James E. Davis’s Frontier Illinois (Indiana University Press, 2000).
-Myrna M. Killey goes back even farther with Illinois agriculture's Ice Age Legacy; put out by the Illinois State Geological Survey in 1998 and again in 1997, it deserves wider circulation.
+Myrna M. Killey goes back even farther with Illinois' [sic] Ice Age Legacy, a brief introduction put out by the Illinois State Geological Survey in 1998 and again in 2007; it deserves wider circulation.

 The Funk family looms large in McLean County history.
 The founder of the clan, Isaac Funk, is recalled in Funk of Funk's Grove: Farmer, Legislator, and Cattle King of the Old Northwest, 1797-1865 by Helen M. Cavanagh (Pantagraph Printing Co., 1952).

-Central Illinois’s most famous—and infamous--19th century land baron was the subject of Landlord William Scully by Homer E. Socolofsky (The Regents Press of Kansas, 1979).
-Another essential work on large-scale agriculture in central Illinois is Paul W. Gates’s Landlords andd Tenants on the Prairie Frontier: Studies in American Land Policy (Cornell University Press, 1973), three of whose articles pertain to Illinois.
+Central Illinois’s most famous—and infamous—19th century land baron was the subject of Landlord William Scully by Homer E. Socolofsky (The Regents Press of Kansas, 1979).
+Another essential work on large-scale agriculture in central Illinois is Paul W. Gates’s Landlords and Tenants on the Prairie Frontier: Studies in American Land Policy (Cornell University Press, 1973), three of whose articles pertain to Illinois.

 Allen G. Bogue’s From Prairie to Corn Belt: Farming on the Illinois and Iowa Prairies in the Nineteenth Century (the 1994 Iowa State University edition is a reprint of 1963 University of Chicago Press original) is justly respected as an essential work on its subject.
 Making the Corn Belt: A Geographical History of Middle-Western Agriculture by John C. Hudson (Bloomington: Indiana University Press, 1994) persuasively explains how corn cultivation came to dominate mid-Illinois farming.